 Surprisingly, the waterproof tightly curled coat requires almost no grooming.
 Taking a brush to it will make the coat

-become frizzy looking and is not recommended by most dog groomers.
+become frizzy looking and is not recommended by most professional groomers.

 However, during shedding - about twice a year - combing